andycasey/ads/docs/install.md

 The recommended method to install ``ads`` is with [conda](https://conda.io/).
 You can also install ``ads`` using [pip](https://pip.pypa.io/en/stable/), or download the source code directly from GitHub.

 The ``ads`` package comes with a post-installation script, ``ads-setup``.
-This is used to create a local [SQLite](https://www.sqlite.org/index.html) database, which enables a powerful query syntax.
+This is used to create a local [SQLite](https://www.sqlite.org/index.html) database that stores curated records of journals and affiliations.
 SQLite comes bundled with Python, so you won't need to install anything extra.

 ``````{tab} Using conda
 ```bash